Many new users to Bodhi seem to have the same questions, so here are the answers to a few of them.

-As the Original Poster (OP) of a problem in the forum, and if the problem has been solved to your satisfaction, it is helpful for you to mark it ”Answered”.
+As the Original Poster (OP) of a problem in the forums, and if the problem has been solved to your satisfaction, it is helpful for you to mark it ”

-How do I delete my thread?
+How do I delete my Forum thread?

 You can’t, and that’s actually a good thing.
-What you can do is say how you solved your problem and mark that post as the answer to your thread.
-(See the above question for how to do that.)
+What you can do is say how you solved your problem and mark the thread as “

 Why?
 Instead of thinking about how the thread you made is about just helping you, see it as an opportunity to help someone else with the same problem.
 Chances are, someone will face the same issue.
 Even if you found a thread just like yours with the answer, your thread may be found more easily.
 (Even by you, if you get the same problem in the future and forget what to do.)

 How do I upload a picture into a Forum post?

 The forums only allow image uploads via links to a 3rd party hosting provider, from services like Photobucket, Imgur, ImageShack, etc.